fontforge/designwithfontforge.com/en-US/Glossary.md

 ### Character

 A character is a Platonic ideal reified into at least one glyph.
-For example the letter "s" is a character which is reified into several different glyphs: "S", "s", "s", long-s, etc. Note that these glyphs can look fairly different from each other, however although the glyph for an integral sign might be the same as the long-s glyph, these are in fact different characters.
+For example the letter "s" is a character which is reified into several different glyphs: "S", "s", "&szlig;", long-s, etc. Note that these glyphs can look fairly different from each other, however although the glyph for an integral sign might be the same as the long-s glyph, these are in fact different characters.

 ### Character set